adon-cloudcannon/landing-page-test/src/collections/posts/2022-03-16-what-is-a-git-based-cms.md

 ## The Git-based CMS

-CloudCannon is a [Git-based CMS](https://cloudcannon.com/git-cms/){: target="_blank" rel="noopener"}.
+CloudCannon is a [Git-based CMS](https://cloudcannon.com/git-cms/).
 These are the boning knives of the kitchen.
 In the hands of a skilled chef, there’s no better way to remove bone, fat, or skin from meat.

 Content-heavy websites are a Git-based CMS's bread and butter (or meat and bone).
 Instead of storing content in a database and accessing it through an API, with a Git-based CMS, you store your content in text-based files, typically HTML, Markdown, CSV, and YAML.
 The Git-based CMS stays in sync with your Git repository and provides an intuitive GUI for managing the content in these files without needing any Git or web development knowledge.
 With Git at the core of the workflow, developers and content editors can collaborate closely using the same workflows.